smashingmagazine/smashing.cat/README.md

 In the CSS I'm working with a few different mediaqueries to keep a reasonable, readable experience on spot for as many devices and viewport-sizes as possible.

+## Using Gulp

+I set up Gulp for this respository in order to learn how to use it for basic front end development.
+The workflow is not ideal yet and something with the LESS processing is off because I had to dismiss my `variables` file.
+Also when running browser-sync the watch task does nothing – just like "ze goggles"!

+I'm using the following plugins (s. package.json file for the exact versions):

+- autoprefixer
+- browser-sync
+- cssnano
+- gulp-cache
+- gulp-htmlmin
+- gulp-imagemin
+- gulp-less
+- gulp-postcss
+- gulp-uglify

 ## Hosting

 The website is now hosted at Mediatemple.